w3c/wot-ngsi-ld/examples/onboarding.md

 Support "Southbound" integration e.g. for a FIWARE server ingesting TD from other services.

 ## User Stories
+(As a STAKEHOLDER/WHO, I want FEATURE/WHAT so that I can PURPOSE/WHY)

-* As a Digital Twin Modeler, I need to be able to import WoT TDs into an NGSI-LD CIM system so that I can access live data from IoT devices and services.
+* As a Digital Twin Modeler, I want to be able to import WoT TDs into an NGSI-LD CIM system so that I can access live data from IoT devices and services.

 ## Background
 WoT Thing Descriptions (TDs) are intended to describe "Things", which are either physical IoT devices are virtual IoT services.